LaurentPou/ViAGRA/README.md

 Memory and Time optimization will be done in future releases.
 - There are many figures in the default version (almost 100).
 A separate file for figure management will be done soon (currently managed with booleans in Matlab files/Main_Viagra.m).
+- This was coded in Matlab2022b, but should work with Matlab 2019a or more recent.
+Please contact the corresponding author in case of backward compatibility issues.

 Corresponding author for the current VIAGRA version and maintenace:L Laurent Pou (laurent.pou@jpl.nasa.gov)